 Small harbor in the Faroe Islands.

-The Faroe Islands are a North Atlantic archipelago located 320 km (200 mi) north-northwest of Scotland, and about halfway between Norway and Iceland; they are an autonomous territory of Denmark.
-The Islands have a total area of about 1,400 sq km (540 sq mi), and one of the Island’s most iconic sites is the Mulafossur waterfall, situated on Vagar Island, which is over 30 m (100 ft) in height.
+The Faroe Islands, an autonomous area of Denmark, are a North Atlantic archipelago located 320 km (200 mi) north-northwest of Scotland, and about halfway between Norway and Iceland.
+One of the Islands' most iconic sights is the Mulafossur waterfall on Vagar Island, which is over 30 m (100 ft) in height.